CMU-IDS-2022/final-project-dunder-mifflin-paper-company/Proposal.md

 Our efforts in building this interactive dashboard will consist of three major phases.
 The first phase will involve building an interactive visualization that will allow the user to visualize epidemiology data such as cases, deaths, hospitalizations, vaccinations etc. over time.
 We would also look at visualizing this data across the country by making use of map plots.
 The second phase will involve detailed analyses and visualization of the responses of the governments and how they dealt with the rise in infection in terms of regulations and status of the healthcare infrastructure.
 We also plan to explore the behavior of the public in terms of their search trends and level of mobility to understand how they reacted to the ongoing situation.

-We also plan to conduct a correlation analysis of COVID morbidities with other features like mobility, medical infrastructure capacity etc. This will enable us to identify possible strategies that are effective in controlling the spread of covid-19.
-On the other hand, we will also explore how user behavior is linked to the spread of covid cases.
+We also plan to conduct a correlation analysis of COVID morbidities with other features like mobility, medical infrastructure capacity etc. This will enable us to identify possible strategies that are effective in controlling the spread of COVID-19.
+On the other hand, we will also explore how user behavior is linked to the spread of COVID cases.
 One way we plan to do this is by analyzing the correlation between user internet searches about vaccination related information and the spread of COVID in that region.

 The last phase of the project deals with a forecasting model that can predict the number of COVID cases.
 This can benefit the health sector to timely scale up their infrastructure to deal with increase in cases.
 Taking this one step further, we can also try to predict the action that must be taken by the government in order to reduce/control the spread of COVID, given the information available.